 Which Home Teeth Aligner Should You Use?

 As you can see, SnapCorrect and Candid have a lot in common, but their differences are where you want to focus when making a final decision.
-If you’re still not sure which business formation service to choose, let’s look at a couple of scenarios that might help you figure out which is the better option for you.
+If you’re still not sure which clear aligner service to choose, let’s look at a couple of scenarios that might help you figure out which is the better option for you.

 Choose Candid if You Are: